codn/adminpanel/README.md

     rails g adminpanel:initialize
     rake db:migrate
-to create the database that the adminpanel it's expecting, this will also seed the database with the default user (email: 'admin@admin.com', password: 'password').
+to create the database that the adminpanel it's expecting, this will also seed the database with the default user if you're in development environment (email: 'admin@admin.com', password: 'password').

-Make sure you read the wiki, there is the descriptions of every relevant part of the gem.

-To create a new resource check the [Resource Generator.](https://github.com/joseramonc/adminpanel/wiki/Generator-adminpanel:resource)

-You can seed the sections with help of the [Section task.](https://github.com/joseramonc/adminpanel/wiki/Rake-task-adminpanel:section)

 Then, mount the gem wherever you like!

     mount Adminpanel::Engine => '/panel'

+## Usage

+Make sure you [read the wiki](https://github.com/codn/adminpanel/wiki), there is the descriptions of every relevant part of the gem.

+To create a new resource check the [Resource Generator.](https://github.com/codn/adminpanel/wiki/Generator-adminpanel:resource)

+You can seed the sections with help of the [Section task.](https://github.com/codn/adminpanel/wiki/Rake-task-adminpanel:section)

 ## Dependencies